2014 Major League Baseball postseason: (2) Baltimore Orioles vs (4) Kansas City Royals

 This was the first postseason meeting between the Royals and Orioles.
 The Royals upset the Orioles in a sweep to return to the World Series for the first time since 1985.

+Despite ending in a sweep, each game of the series was decided by two runs or less.
 In Game 1, the Royals prevailed in extras as Alex Gordon hit a solo home run that put them in the lead for good.
 Game 2 remained tied going into the ninth, when Alcides Escobar hit an RBI double that put the Royals in the lead for good as they took a 2–0 series lead heading to Kansas City.
 In Game 3, Billy Butler broke a 1-1 tie with a sacrifice fly that scored Nori Aoki, putting the Royals ahead for good as they took a commanding three games to none series lead.
 In Game 4, the Royals took the lead immediately with two runs scored in the bottom of the first due to an error by Baltimore’s Steve Pearce, and it was all they needed as they once again won by a 2-1 score to secure the pennant.

 With the sweep, the 2014 Royals' postseason record improved to 8–0, surpassing the record set by the 1976 Cincinnati Reds, who went 7–0.
 The Royals would win the pennant again the next year, defeating the Toronto Blue Jays in six games en route to a World Series title.

 The 2014 ALCS started a streak of playoff success for Kansas City-based teams over their Baltimore counterparts, as the NFL’s Kansas City Chiefs would defeat the Baltimore Ravens in the 2023–24 AFC Championship, and the Royals would once again sweep the Orioles in the Wild Card round of the 2024 postseason.